amitkumariitd/pulse-backend/.augment/context.md

 - GAPI must NEVER import code from Pulse
 - Pulse must NEVER import code from GAPI
 - Communication between GAPI and Pulse MUST happen via **HTTP APIs only**
+- **GAPI must NEVER have direct database access** - only Pulse accesses the database
+- GAPI communicates with Pulse via HTTP to trigger operations

 **Pulse API ↔ Pulse Background: Shared codebase**
 - `pulse_api` and `pulse_background` are different deployables of the same service
 - They share all domain logic, repositories, and utilities
 - Only entry points differ (HTTP vs background worker)
+- **Both have database access** via shared connection pool

 ---